konveyor/move2kube-website/docs/tutorials/migration-workflow/collect.md

     ```
     </details>

-Now that we have collected the runtime information from the app running in our Cloud Foundry cluster, we can use it during the planning phase by simply copying it into the source directory before starting the planning.
+Now that we have collected the runtime information from the app running in our Cloud Foundry instance, we can use it during the planning phase by simply copying it into the source directory before starting the planning.
 All the steps are same as in [Plan](/tutorials/migration-workflow/plan).

 ## Next steps

-Next we will look at customizing the output that Move2Kube produces using custom transformers.
+Next we will look at customizing the output that Move2Kube produces using customizations.

 Next step [Customizing the output](/tutorials/customizing-the-output)